flowdock/api-docs/docs/How-To-Create-Bi-Directional-Integrations.md

-# How to create bi-directional integrations (with Ruby)
+# How to create bi-directional integrations

-To create bi-directional integrations, you will first need to follow the steps in [How to integrate](how-to-integrate).
-After the integration is all set and you can post activities to Flowdock, you will need to include [UpdateActions](thread-actions#/update-action) in the thread's actions attribute.
+Your Flowdock integration can actually create simple user interfaces for your app inside Flowdock.
+Good simple example actions are assign to me or resolve an issue.
+To create these kinds of bi-directional integrations, you will first need to follow the steps in [How to integrate](how-to-integrate).
+Then, once you can post activities to Flowdock, you will need to include what's called [UpdateActions](thread-actions#/update-action) in the thread's *actions* attribute.
+An UpdateAction defines an HTTP request that will be sent from Flowdock to your application.

 ## Example activity request with an UpdateAction